First Time on Swiss Trains? Avoid These Rookie Mistakes

 SBB Train in Zurich HB

-Once you have the SBB App you are on the right track (pun intended) to getting to your destination.
+Once you have the SBB App, you are on the right track (pun intended) to your destination.

 However, knowing when and how to change trains is also key to a smooth journey.

-It usually involves just changing platforms via a simple tunnel or bridge.
-But sometimes you may have to find a train outside the station (like in Brig when going to Zermatt) or a bus to a more remote destination.
+It usually involves changing platforms via a tunnel or bridge.
+But sometimes, you may have to find a train outside the station (like in Brig when going to Zermatt) or a bus to a more remote destination.

 So, have a look at your schedule while on the train.

-Know when you need to get off and prepare 5-10 minutes ahead (pack your bag, get everyone ready, head to the door) and make sure you have adequate time to change trains.
+Know when to get off and prepare 5-10 minutes ahead (pack your bag, get everyone ready, head to the door) to ensure you have adequate time to change trains.

 Bringing Too Much Luggage